Sani Rizki Fauzi

-Sani Rizki Fauzi (born 7 January 1998) is an Indonesian professional footballer who plays as a winger or full-back for Liga 1 club Bhayangkara.
+Sani Rizki Fauzi (born 7 January 1998) is an Indonesian professional footballer who plays as a winger or full-back for Super League club Bhayangkara.

 Club career

 Bhayangkara FC

 In 2018, Sani Rizki is one of the young players promoted from the Bhayangkara youth team.
 Sani made his first-team debut on 23 March 2018 in a 0–0 draw against Persija Jakarta.
 On 3 August 2018, Sani Rizki scored his first goal for Bhayangkara against PSMS Medan in the 4th minute at the PTIK Stadium, Jakarta.
 Until the end of the 2018 season, Sani Rizki was often trusted by coach Simon McMenemy to fill Bhayangkara FC's first starting eleven, he contributed with 18 league appearances, scoring one goal for Bhayangkara.

 On 21 May 2019, he started his match in the 2019 Liga 1 for Bhayangkara, playing as a substituted Flávio Beck Júnior in a 1–0 lose over Bali United.
 On 18 September, he was coming on as a substituted in a 1–4 away win over PS Barito Putera and assisting Bhayangkara's fourth goal, scored by Herman Dzumafo.
 On 21 December, Sani Rizki scored his first league goal of the season, scoring in the 41st minute and provided assists for Bruno Matos in Bhayangkara's 2–3 away win over PSIS Semarang.
 He made 15 league appearances and scored one goal and one assist over the season as the club finished in 3rd place.

 Sani Rizki only played one times for the club in 2020 season because the league was officially discontinued due to the COVID-19 pandemic.

 Sani Rizki give assists an opening goal by Adam Alis in Bhayangkara's 0–2 win over Persipura Jayapura on 2 December 2021.
 Sani Rizki scored his first goal of the 2021–22 season on 6 February 2022, in an 0–1 win game against Persib Bandung.
 He contributed with 26 league appearances, scored one goal and 2 assists during his 2021–22 season.